Yaskawa-Global/motoros2/README.md

 If the controller is configured with the Functional Safety Unit (FSU), then `SAVE DATA CRC CHECK FUNC (FSU)` must be temporarily disabled during the installation procedure.

+Turn on the robot controller to enter *Normal Operation* mode.

 In *Normal Operation* mode:

  1. upgrade to *SAFETY* security level by touching `[System Info]`→`[Security]` (default password is all `5`'s)